On the structure of instability in moduli theory

-\begin{proof} We proceed by induction on the length of the HN filtration of $E$.
+\begin{proof} It suffices to show that for any $E$ and any subobject $F \subset E$, one has $Z(F) \in \op{Pol}^{\rm HN}(E)$, and we prove this by induction on the length of the HN filtration of $E$.
 The base case is when $E$ is semistable, in which case the statement of the lemma is precisely the definition of semistability, combined with the fact that $\Im Z(F) \leq \Im Z(E)$ for any subobject.